ilaffey2/activism-scraper/README.md

 # Activism HUB
 Extension of boilerplate webscraper by Ania Kubow

+My first time messing around with webscraping, but hopefully useful for people!
 ## Goal

 To provide a scraped collection of sites for activism, combined into one place